ManasMadrecha/ManasMadrecha/README.md

 ## 🌱 I’m currently learning

-1. AI-led product development using LLMs such as Claude Sonnet 3.5, Cursor AI, etc.
+1. AI-led product development using LLMs such as Claude Sonnet 4.5, Cursor AI, etc.
 2. Building SaaS products for small businesses, such as CRM, productivity tools, project management, etc.
 3. Marketing and Sales, especially in the context of SaaS products.

 ## 💬 Ask me about

 - Investment ideas and recommendations in Indian stock market.
+- FIRE Planning to become financially independent
 - SaaS product development and marketing.
 - Web design and full-stack development for your business.
-- As a CA: Personal finance advice, preparing financial statements, and taxation.
+- As a CA: Personal finance advice and tax planning
 - SEO targetting, faster websites, and app development.
 - Jainism metaphysics, spirituality, and philosophy.